davidferlop/roscpp_code_format/README.md

 ## Clang dependency

-This clang format file uses clang-format-4.0
+This clang format file uses clang-format-4.0 you can find the required apt sources on the [llvm webpage](http://apt.llvm.org/).
+Then simply `run apt-get install clang-format-4.0`.

 ## Usage with Qt